hunter-stanke/personal-site/content/home/services.md

 +++

-In addition to my academic work, I offer a variety of consulting services ranging from ecological restoration to developing workflows and analytical/visualation extensions for the <a href="https://rfia.netlify.com" target="_blank">rFIA</a> package.
+In addition to my academic work, I offer a variety of consultation services ranging from ecological restoration to developing workflows and analytical/visualization extensions for the <a href="https://rfia.netlify.com" target="_blank">rFIA</a> package.
 Contact me with your specific project needs, and see how I can help!

 - rFIA Project Development & Applications
 - Shiny Web App Development